There are some truly great bass fishing in many parts of the state, including some fantastic smallmouth waters in western Oregon.

-The uppermost reservoir on the Snake River between Oregon and Idaho is near the top of every warmwater fishing fan in both states.
+The uppermost reservoir on the Snake River between Oregon and Idaho is near the top of every warmwater fishing fan’s favorite fishing holes in both states.
 Its large population of good-sized smallmouth bass is part of the reason.

 Start at just about any launch on one of the reservoirs, also known as “pools.”
 These pools are, from downriver to upriver, formed by Bonneville, The Dalles, John Day and McNary dams.